chrisjensenuk/ObserverTranslate/readme.md

 A .NET Core 3.1 Console Application.
 Type a word or phrase and it gets simultaneously translated into multiple languages using the Google Translate API service.

-A demo project to demonstrate the below:
+A spike project to demonstrate the below:

 - Implement a simple application around the Observer pattern.